Skip to content

 Other ways to pay for a funeral

-Life insurance is only one way to pay for a funeral, although it does typically offer a bigger payout to help cover expenses and is accessible in a timely manner.
+Life insurance is only one way to pay for a funeral, although it does typically offer a bigger payout to help cover expenses and is accessible promptly.
 Find alternative payment options for funerals listed below.

 • Final expense or burial insurance: This type of insurance offers a benefit that is meant to cover any funeral, medical or legal expenses that a beneficiary may be left with after a loved one’s death.
 This is often a much more affordable insurance option compared to life insurance and may be more accessible than life insurance for elderly individuals.
 It’s important to note that the benefit for final expense insurance will be significantly less than a life insurance benefit.